Nintendo World Championships: Reception

 In 2015, Gamesradar said the Super Mario Maker levels were "hellish", "sadistic", "evil", and "truly weird", summarizing: "The Super Mario Maker climax ended Nintendo's championships on a pitch-perfect retro note."
 Contestant Joshua Ovenshire of Smosh Games said that the Nintendo World Championships should be "a staple at every E3 ...
 I was a part of Nintendo history.
 That's where the magic is at."

-In 2017, the Underground was noted to be generally more forgiving than 2015, as multiple contestants had the opportunity to advance.
+In 2017, the Underground was noted to be generally more forgiving than it was in 2015, as multiple contestants had the opportunity to advance.